Growth

 For me, technology and realization revolves around the practical translation of design concepts through technology, tools, methods, and materials.
 This involves experimenting with cutting-edge and historical approaches, reimagining what can be achieved, and seeking innovative ways to bring designs to life.

 During my master's, I developed my skills with extensive tools and methods for physical and digital form-giving methods.
 I have been particularly focused on rapid digital prototyping and software development, as seen in my design projects.
 As seen in my work, I consistently deliver high-fidelity results and reliable and robust prototypes with attention to detail.
 I have also built a solid understanding of industry standards and a good grasp of what is possible and how to make it.
 Through my own design studio, I have also learned how to effectively communicate technical work to stakeholders and document it appropriately.
-What excites me most about my growth in this area is that my current skill level allows me to master new techniques and tools to a certain extent quickly as I for example showcased in my first FMP.
+What excites me most about my growth in this area is that my current skill level allows me to master new techniques and tools to a certain extent quickly as I for example showcased in my FMP.

 User & society